niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-You can set the route to auto check for a valid CSRF Token by defining the `csrf` value in the require array for your routes:
+You can set the route for automatically validating the CSRF token by defining the `csrf` value in the require array for your routes:

 {% highlight php %}
 [App/Config/Routes.php]

 ...

-            // Login and CSRF check required
+            // Login and CSRF validation required
             'my-form' => ['use' => 'Cart', 'require' => ['csrf']],
 }